Structures in compressible magnetoconvection and the nature of umbral dots: Numerical model

 Of particular importance is the scale of the input energy flux,

-As the solar radiation flux is fixed in physical units, its value in nondimensional units will depend on the value of $F_{\rm scl}$, i.e.\ on the position of the upper boundary of our box inside the solar convective envelope.
+where $\varv_{\ast}$ is the sound speed at the convective top.
+As the solar radiation flux is fixed in physical units, its value in non-dimensional units will depend on the value of $F_{\rm scl}$, i.e.\ on the position of the upper boundary of our convection zone inside the solar convective envelope.
 Thus, by specifying the input flux, we can approximately control the radial location of our numerical computational domain within the standard solar model.

-In summary, the input energy flux, the aspect ratio and the depth of the domain determine the ``geographic'' parameters of the model, i.e., size, location.
-The scales of density, gas pressure and temperature determine the state of matter.
-In order to perform the dimensional analysis, we need a {standard solar model}.
+In summary, the input energy flux, the aspect ratio and the depth of the domain determine the ``geographic'' parameters of the model, i.e., size and location.
+The scales of density, gas pressure, and temperature determine the state of matter.
+To perform the dimensional analysis, we need a standard solar model.
 In the current study, we adopt the combined model calculated by \cite{Guenther1992} (Table 3B therein).

-In our thermally relaxed non-magnetic convection model, the input flux is $\sim 0.065$, implying that the top our box is at a depth of $\sim 695\,$km from the solar surface (from unit continuum optical depth).
+In our thermally relaxed unmagnetized convection model, the extent of the top conductive layer ($z>0.9$) is $\sim 1.87 $PSHs (pressure scale heights) and the fully convective zone ($z<0.78$) $\sim 3.61$ PSHs.
+Between them, there is a transition layer of around $\sim 1.26$ PSHs, including an upwardly overshooting zone.
+The solar-type granulation forms at around $z=0.8$, the lower part of the transition zone.
+We define $z=0.8$ as the effective top boundary of the convection zone.
+Thus the upper conductive zone can be regarded as an artificial layer.
+The total energy flux transported by the system is $\sim 0.1$, implying that the top of our convective layer is at a depth of $\sim 520\,$km from the solar surface (from unit continuum optical depth).
 This distance roughly corresponds to the depth of the Wilson depression.
+In such a case, the top of our box is already above the solar photosphere, approaching the height of the temperature minimum.